SitePen/remap-istanbul/README.md

 `remap-istanbul` requires NodeJS 0.12 or later (which includes any version of io.js).

+## How to get Help

+This is covered in depth in the [CONTRIBUTING.md][CONTRIBUTING.md#how-to-get-help] document in the repo.

 ## Usage

 There are three main modules that constitute the **remap-istanbul** package: